 Actually, I continue to unabashedly judge everyone by everything they own, and whether that trash in their yard has been picked up in a week.
 I overlook my own frailties, which is as it should be.
 If I was perfect, there would be nothing left for Heaven to do.

 Or, I’d have died thirty years ago, because we know OTGDY.
 (Only the good die young.)
 So, it’s okay to judge the elderly based solely upon their number of years among us.

-I’ve been thinking for awhile now about becoming a hippie in my twilight years.
-Don’t worry; I won’t be one of those internet memes of an eighty year-old hippie chick standing nude at a festival, knocking over fried tofu vendor stands with her arm flaps.
+I’ve been thinking about becoming a hippie in my twilight years, only not one of those internet memes of an eighty year-old hippie chick standing nude at a festival, knocking over fried tofu vendor stands with her arm flaps.

-I am trying to imagine how it felt to grow up in the Eighties, walk into a convenience store, and stick it to the Man.
+I’m trying to imagine how it felt to grow up in the Eighties with a name like that, walk into a convenience store and stick it to the Man by pocketing a few Slim Jims and an energy drink.
 Afterward, you will have to explain to the cops why you’re named Free.
 I am indeed, trying to imagine how it feels to be forty-something with that name.

 (Yes, yes, I know my name is Gigi.
 That’s a little different from being named Free.)

 Watching heartwarming commercials about Woodstock accompanied by classic rock music, has made me wish and yearn for days I never embraced when I had the chance at nineteen.
 I pondered, in a New Age meditative way, are there good reasons to become a hippie at my time of life?

 1) Hippies wore cool clothes.

 Hippies wore the coolest clothes, sometimes deliberately, sometimes not.
 I liked green Army jackets long before they were the height of hippie fashion.
 And who doesn’t want to look like Audrey Hepburn in ‘Daddy Long Legs’ with her black turtleneck and ballet shoes?